VARUNPA123/FIBONACCI_SERIES_8086/README.md

-# Arithmetic-operation-using-8086
-# 8086 Assembly Language Programs for Arithmetic Operations
+# FIBONACCI SERIES USING 8086 MICROPROCESSOR

 ## AIM
-To write and execute Assembly Language Programs to perform arithmetic operations for the 8086 microprocessor.
+To write an assembly language program in 8086 to generate the Fibonacci Series up to N terms and store the sequence in memory.

 ## APPARATUS REQUIRED
 Personal Computer with MASM Software